jamiedidthis/quartz/content/books/the cyclist and his shadow.md

 date: 2024-01-02 23:40
 lastmod: 2024-01-02 23:40
 ---
-I like how right away, in the forward, Thomazeau François is pitting this book against _The Rider_ as the seminal classic of cycling literature.
+I like how right away, in the forward, Thomazeau François is pitting this book against *[[books/the rider|The Rider]]* as the seminal classic of cycling literature.
 I arched a skeptical eyebrow, and… was in total agreement by like, chapter 3.

 Brilliant.
 Insane.
 Philosophical.
 Spiritual.
 Erotic.
 I read it during the nearly-hallucinatory six hours of Milan—San Remo and feel like bits of it have embedded in my brain like gravel, because I think of it every time I watch a race.